davidlougheed/cv/resume.typ

     *SNIPe:* a primer pair selection tool for environmental DNA studies, built with TypeScript and React.
 Published in _Environmental DNA_ (Tournayre _et al._ 2024).

     *David's Trail Guide System:* A custom content management system and "white-label" mobile application for deploying trail guide apps, with trail layers provided as GeoJSON.
-Built using Flask, React, SQLite, and React Native + Expo, with OAuth2 (via Auth0) used for authentication and authorization.
+Built using Flask, React, SQLite, and React Native + Expo, with OpenID Connect + OAuth2 (via Auth0) used for authentication and authorization.
   ],
 )